genixpro/kwola/README.md

 Create a virtual environment.
 Doing this is not 100% necessary, you can install Kwola globally, but there is a much higher likelihood of a package version conflict.
 Installing inside the virtual environment is the most reliable way to run Kwola.
+Run the following commands in your terminal on Linux / macOS or in PowerShell on Windows.

 `[user@localhost]$ python3 -m venv venv`